 This meltingly tender Slow Cooked Lamb Shawarma is the stuff food dreams are made of!!
 Slathered in a deceptively simple shawarma spice rub then slow cooked until fall apart, the flavour and fragrance of this lamb is absolutely heavenly.
-Sensational for feeding a crowd – and finishing on the BBQ! 🇦🇺🇦🇺🇦🇺
+This recipe is ideal for butterflied lamb leg OR lamb shoulder.

 This Slow Cooked Lamb Shawarma is 100% me.
 Big hunk of meat.
 Big flavours.
 Simple, fast prep, with big pay offs.
 Meltingly tender, fall apart meat, dripping with the beautiful roasting juices.
 Food made for sharing with family and friends.
 Food to pile onto platters to let everyone help themselves, rather than using tweezers to daintily plate up.

 Rustic.
 That’s how I describe my food.
 As opposed to refined and elegant! 😂

 Just remembering how good this was is killing me as I sit here on the couch late on a Wednesday night sipping on a green smoothie of all things.
 Suddenly, this spinach-kale-mango-pineapple-ginger smoothie is very unappealing. 😩

 So, here’s how this Slow Cooked Lamb Shawarma goes down.

 We start with a simple homemade Shawarma slather, my go-to mix that I use for my Chicken Shawarma and all things Shawarma on this site (Lamb Shawarma Chickpea Soup, One Pot Chicken Shawarma and Rice Pilaf).
 Nothing exotic in it, you’ll find all the spices at the supermarket: coriander, cumin, paprika, cayenne and cardamon.
 Plus olive oil, garlic, lemon juice, salt and pepper.
 Mix and slather.